M Idioms

 a matter of course

-- the usual way/habit/rule
+- the usual way or habit or rule

-Things were done as a matter of course and nobody thought about the results.
+Everything was done as a matter of course and nobody thought about the results.

 a matter of fact